‘Police are not our enemies,’ Chicago mayor says after officer killed in weekend shooting

 Chicago Mayor Lori Lightfoot is calling for an end to the “constant strife” between police and citizens after a shooting over the weekend left one officer dead and another critically injured.

 “There are some who say that we do not do enough for the police and that we are handcuffing them from doing their jobs,” Ms. Lightfoot said during a news conference.
 “There are others who say we do too much for the police — that we never hold them accountable for what they do, particularly in Black or Brown neighborhoods.
-To all of this, I say, stop, just stop — the constant strife is not what we need in this moment.”
+To all of this, I say, stop, just stop.
+The constant strife is not what we need in this moment.”

-She declared Sunday to be a day of mourning in honor of police officer Ella French, 29, who died after being shot during a traffic stop Saturday night.
+Ms. Lightfoot declared Sunday a day of mourning in honor of police officer Ella French, 29, who was fatally shot during a traffic stop Saturday night.

-“The police are not our enemies,” the Democratic mayor said.
+“The police are not our enemies,” said the mayor, a Democrat.
 “We must come together. … We have a common enemy: It’s the guns and the gangs.”

-The call to action comes as more than 190 police officers nationwide have been shot this year and ambush-style attacks are up 126% compared to the same time last year, the National Fraternal Order of Police tweeted Sunday.
+Ms. Lightfoot issued the call to action as more than 190 police officers nationwide have been shot this year and ambush-style attacks are up 126% from the same time last year, the National Fraternal Order of Police tweeted Sunday.

 Chicago Police Superintendent David Brown said during the weekend brief that Officer French is the city’s first police officer to be fatally shot on the job since 2018 and the first such female officer since 1988.

-“Despite the shock, grief, pain and sorrow we feel this morning — our brothers and sisters in blue put this uniform on each and every day,” Superintendent Brown said.
+“Despite the shock, grief, pain and sorrow we feel this morning, our brothers and sisters in blue put this uniform on each and every day,” Superintendent Brown said.
 “They go to work risking everything to serve the people of Chicago.
-They come to work willing to run toward danger, toward gunfire and they’re willing to sacrifice their lives to save the lives of perfect strangers.”
+They come to work willing to run toward danger, toward gunfire, and they’re willing to sacrifice their lives to save the lives of perfect strangers.”

 He said the officers had pulled over a car with two men and one woman.
-A male passenger opened fire and the officers shot back, striking one of the passengers.
+A male passenger opened fire, and the officers shot back, striking one of the passengers.

-He did not say what condition the passenger is in, but confirmed that all three people in the car are in custody.
+He did not disclose the passenger’s condition but confirmed that all three people in the car are in custody.

-The superintendent noted that 11 Chicago officers have been shot this year and another 27 have been shot at.
-Last year, 79 officers were shot, which he said was a 500% increase from 2019.
+The superintendent noted that 11 Chicago officers had been shot this year and another 27 had been targeted by gunfire.
+Last year, 79 officers were shot, a 500% increase from 2019.

 The organization is planning to host a “Support the Police Prayer Rally” on Wednesday night.

-As of Sunday afternoon, the two officers and the passenger were among at least 64 people who had been shot in the city over the weekend, 10 fatally, according to Chicago TV station WLS.
+As of Sunday afternoon, the two officers and the passenger were among at least 64 people shot in the city over the weekend, 10 fatally, Chicago TV station WLS reported.

-U.S. Senate Majority Whip Richard J. Durbin, Illinois Democrat, tweeted Monday that “a weekend of violence brings a week of mourning to Chicago.”
+Senate Majority Whip Richard J. Durbin, Illinois Democrat, tweeted that “a weekend of violence brings a week of mourning to Chicago.”

 “Gun violence is devastating our communities,” he tweeted.
 “We must continue working to get illicit guns off of our streets and out of the hands of those who would use them for violence.”

-Earlier this month, Ms. Lightfoot said the city is planning to create a first-of-its-kind “Community Safety Coordination Center” (CSCC) aimed at fostering collaboration among local organizations to reduce violence.
+Earlier this month, Ms. Lightfoot announced plans for a community safety coordination center to foster collaboration among local organizations to reduce violence.

-It will be run by representatives from various local groups including those dedicated to mental health, violence reduction, youth services, religious communities, and local businesses and elected officials.
+The center will be run by representatives from various groups, including those dedicated to mental health, violence reduction and youth services, along with religious communities, local businesses and elected officials.

-Frank Perez, director of the Violence Intervention and Prevention at the Chicago-based nonprofit UCAN, applauded the mayor’s announcement.
+Frank Perez, director of violence intervention and prevention at the Chicago-based nonprofit UCAN, applauded the mayor’s announcement.

 “No organization, government, or community group can make a serious dent by themselves, and so I commend Mayor Lightfoot on standing up an operations center like the CSCC that can serve as a command-post for coordinating resources, staff, and funding among the many stakeholders and organizations who do this work,” Mr. Perez said in a statement on Aug.
 5.

-The initiative comes less than a month after the Biden Justice Department deployed gun trafficking “strike forces” to Chicago and four other major cities as part of a push to combat a recent national surge in violent crime.
+The initiative was announced less than a month after the Justice Department deployed gun trafficking “strike forces” to Chicago and four other major cities to combat a national surge in violent crime.

 “Leveraging existing resources, the regional strike forces will better ensure sustained and focused coordination across jurisdictions and help stem the supply of illegally trafficked firearms from source cities, through other communities, and into five key market regions,” the department said in a press release.

-Officials say more than 550 people nationwide were shot during the Fourth of July weekend, at least 100 of them in Chicago.
+Officials said more than 550 people nationwide were shot during the Fourth of July weekend, at least 100 of them in Chicago.

-Additionally, homicides are up in at least 46 large cities in the first six months of this year compared to the same time in 2020, according to a recent report by the Major Cities Chiefs Association.
+The homicide rate is up in at least 46 large cities in the first six months of this year compared with the same time in 2020, according to a report by the Major Cities Chiefs Association.

 Sign up for Daily Newsletters